ChessMax/awesome-programming-tools/README.md

 ## Math:
 - [Herbie](https://herbie.uwplse.org/demo/) - Herbie - a tool that tells you how to rewrite your maths expressions in a way that preserves IEEE 754 precision better.

+## Other:
+- [Everything](https://www.voidtools.com/en-us/) - Locate files and folders by name instantly.